 11. What Are The Biggest Marketing Challenges For Startups?

-When asked about their biggest marketing challenges going into 2020, customer acquisition was the most commonly stated challenge with gaining new prospects and leads in second.
+When asked about their biggest challenges in marketing going into 2022, customer acquisition was the most commonly stated challenge with gaining new prospects and leads in second.
 In the next tier, increasing web traffic came in third, with improving social media following next in fourth and increasing conversions in fifth.

 12. What Marketing Channels Work Well For Startups?